codermanishsharma/python-search-png-file-and-make-folder-and-move/README.md

 # python-search-png-file-and-make-folder-and-move
-Python Script I Give List Like Cat Png, Dog Png And Search All Images From Folder Cut Png File Make Folder And Paste On Folder All Png Images
+Python Script I Give List Like Cat Png, Dog Png And Search All Images From Folder Cut Png File Make Folder And Paste On Folder All Png Images<br>

 In this Python script, if you have a lot of images, you can search all the png files and move them to a new folder.